typesense/showcase-boolean-search-games/TUTORIAL.md

 # Boolean Tag Search

 A common use case for search engines is to filter datasets based on simple boolean logic.
 Typesense supports queries like this by allowing for boolean expressions in the `filter_by` property.
 However, since the `filter_by` property only supports exact matches, this can mean trading off some of the flexibility of full-text search.
 One natural way around this problem is to implement an experience called a tag search.
-This cookbook will demonstrate the use case and process of building a tag-based search interface with Typesense.
+This cookbook will demonstrate the use case for a tag based search experience, and show you how to build one.

 ## Overview